KCaldeira/coin_bgc/README.md

 **Data used:** piControl simulation data

+**🔬 BREAKTHROUGH INSIGHT FOR TOMORROW:**
+The current approach uses numerical optimization to fit parameters to time series data.
+A more physically sound approach would be to use the **steady-state assumption** for the pre-industrial period (dCland/dt = 0), solving analytically for parameter relationships and reducing optimization dimensionality.

 ### Step 2: CO2 Fertilization Effect ✅ COMPLETED
 Use the SSP585bgc simulation (where the biosphere sees the CO2 increase but the physics of the climate system does not) to tune a parameter, **Ktfp_co2**, which indicates the sensitivity of Ktfp to CO2 increase.